The Adventures of Sergio Mallandro

 As aventuras de Sérgio Mallandro (The Adventures of Sergio Mallandro) is a Brazilian movie directed by Erasto Filho, released in 1985.

 Sinopse

 The extraterrestrial dwarf Superpoderoso (super powerful) comes to Earth to find a human to enfranchise him with the power of "doing good".
-Mallandro is the chosen one, but he will need to prove himself worth by accomplishing a mission: to find a little monkey lost by a girl called Tininha.
+Mallandro is the chosen one, but he will need to prove himself worthy by accomplishing a mission: to find a little monkey lost by a girl called Tininha.
 If Mallandro fail, the power of "doing good" will be given to the movie's super villain, Dom Pedro de Lara y Lara, played by Pedro de Lara.